Science

 The arXiv papers, the parent organization, the industrial partner, the patent counsel, and the active research collaborations.
 Each one is verifiable through a public link.
 Diligence starts here.

-- MEL criterion · arXiv:2512.03368
+- MEL framework · arXiv:2512.03368

 Paper